 Should kids drink coffee?

-Much can depend on the individual child, but the younger a child is, the less inclined I would be to recommend this.
 The big downside of kids drinking coffee is the caffeine content.
 Currently, there are no federal guidelines for caffeine intake regarding children.
 The American Academy of Pediatrics discourages caffeine consumption for kids.
 However, Canada does have some basic guidelines.
 They recommend the following daily limits on caffeine:

 - Ages 4 – 6: 45 mgs (about a half cup of coffee)

 In addition to coffee, caffeine is present in tea (48 mg per 8 ounces), caffeinated soda (37 mg per 12 ounces), hot chocolate (10 mg per 12 ounces), and chocolate (10-30 mg per 1.5 oz).
 It’s also added to a variety of sports products and energy drinks.

 Caffeine has a dose-response effect.
 Because children are smaller in body size, it takes less to impact their functioning.
 Children and adolescents are also still developing and the impact of caffeine on their nervous systems and cardiovascular systems is not fully known.
 Too much caffeine can cause issues such as increased anxiety, increased heart rate and blood pressure, acid reflux and sleep disturbance.
 Too much caffeine is dangerous for kids, and in very high doses, can be toxic.

 Caffeine is a stimulant that increases alertness.
 If your child feels like he or she needs caffeine to get through the day, it would be better to work with a pediatrician to identify the root cause of what is creating the fatigue in the first place.

 Specialty coffee drinks are available everywhere now.
 What impact can these drinks have on children and adolescents?